bootdotdev/blog/content/javascript/best-ways-to-learn-javascript.md

 Whether you prefer learning on your own or being involved in an instructor-led course, the best way to learn JavaScript is really about the best way to learn for you.

-Consider the methods discussed here today and how you relate to them.
+Consider the methods discussed here and how you relate to them.
 You may even find yourself falling into more than one category and end up learning JavaScript in a multitude of ways.

 The best place to start though is by testing out the language, which you can do for free here on Boot.dev in the Intro to JavaScript course, or by playing around in the Playground if you’re an experienced programmer.